-A battery terminal is an electrical contact that can be used to connect a single or multiple celled battery.
+A battery terminal is an electrical contact that can be used to connect a single or multiple-celled battery.
 The battery terminals come in a variety of sizes, designs and features.
-However, the two main configurations of a battery terminal are – positive on left and negative on right, or negative on left and positive on right.
+However, the two main configurations of a battery terminal are – positive on the left and negative on the right, or negative on the left and positive on the right.
 For example, the positive and negative terminals of a dry battery have a projection at one end (indicating positive terminal) and a flat base on the other end that indicates negative terminal.

 Positive and Negative terminals

 The electrode from which the electrons emerge is the negative terminal.
 It is also called the cathode.
 The electrode that receives electrons is the positive terminal.
 It is called the anode.

 - The cathode is the negatively charged electrode

 - It attracts the positive charge or cations

 - The cathode is the source of the electrons

 - The cathode generates the electrons, which do the actual movement in a circuit and produces current.
 Therefore, we can say that the cathode produces the charge or that the current moves from the cathode to the anode.
 Though the conventional direction of current is defined by the way, a positive charge would move.